Urraca Sánchez of Pamplona

-Urraca Sánchez was an Infanta of Pamplona and Queen consort of León.
+Urraca Sánchez (fl. first half of the 10th century CE) was an Infanta of Pamplona and Queen consort of León.

 Family

 Urraca was a daughter of Sancho I, King of Pamplona and his wife Toda of Navarre, and sister of García Sánchez I of Pamplona.
-She was the second wife of king Ramiro II of León, by him having two known children, later king Sancho I of León and regent Elvira Ramírez.
+She was the second wife of king Ramiro II of León, by him having two known children, Sancho I of León (a future king) and Elvira Ramírez (a future regent).